graphcore/tutorials/tutorials/tensorflow2/infeed_outfeed/README.md

 ![Execution trace for program without feeds](execution_trace/without_feeds.png)

 Note that each `Engine::run` call for [mnist_with_feeds.py](completed_code/mnist_with_feeds.py) contains multiple steps while each step takes one `Engine::run` call for [mnist_without_feeds.py](completed_code/mnist_without_feeds.py).
 This verifies that placing the training operations inside a loop, as you did using feeds, allows them to be executed multiple times on the IPU without returning control to the host.

+### License

+This example is licensed under the Apache License 2.0 - see the LICENSE file in this directory.

+Copyright (c) 2021 Graphcore Ltd. All rights reserved.

+It contains derived work licensed under the Apache License 2.0.
+See the headers in the source code for details.